whiskeyneon/OnionChat/README.md

 Send pull requests when you have tested your working contributions!

+### Donations

+You can also contribute to OnionChat by helping pay to keep the server online.
+You can send Bitcoin to this address!

+    1JKvCnFEESTY2TvRsxy8ezisr198pLMDqZ

+Your generosity is appreciated!

 ## Built on No.js by [Talos](https://github.com/talos/no.js)

 [Read](http://blog.accursedware.com/html-only-live-chat:-No.JS/) about it at John's blog.